-All of the learning examples in my book Learn to Write DAX are built on an Adventure Works database that has a single data table.
+All of the learning examples in my books Supercharge Power BI and Supercharge Excel are built on an Adventure Works database that has a single data table.
 But Power Pivot is a very capable tool for building reports that combine multiple data tables.
 Although it is very capable, the logic of how to combine multiple tables is different in Power Pivot than most Excel users will be familiar with.
 This post covers the correct way to do it.

 The Classic Power Pivot Data Model